Fakhrul Zulhazmi Yussof

-Muhammad Fakhrul Zulhazmi bin Yussof (born 5 March 1991) is a Bruneian footballer who plays as a goalkeeper.
+Muhammad Fakhrul Zulhazmi bin Yussof (born 5 March 1991) is a Bruneian former footballer who played as a goalkeeper.
 He has played for the Brunei national football team on two occasions.

 Club career

 Fakhrul is a shot-stopper with an eccentric streak, being able to take outfield free-kicks and penalties in the mould of Chilavert and Rogério Ceni.
 He started his football career with the youth team of Majra FC and was selected to play for Brunei Youth Team, a national under-16 team that competed in the league's second tier.
 On 16 January 2010, he became the first goalkeeper to score in the Brunei leagues when he converted an equalising penalty in an eventual 3–1 loss against LLRC FT.

 Fakhrul was back in Majra's colours after the abandoned 2011 season.
 His heroic performances at the 2012 Hassanal Bolkiah Trophy instigated Brunei's only professional club DPMM FC to acquire his services.
 He signed full terms alongside fellow HBT winners Adi Said, Hendra Azam and Najib Tarif on 4 April 2012.
-He altogether spent two seasons in the S.League with DPMM, making his sole appearance as a half-time substitute in a 4-0 victory against Tanjong Pagar United on 23 September 2012.
+He altogether spent two seasons in the S.League with DPMM, making his sole appearance as a half-time substitute in a 4–0 victory against Tanjong Pagar United on 23 September 2012.
 He was released after the 2013 season without making any further appearances.

 Fakhrul joined Indera SC at the start of the 2014 Brunei Super League and was a huge influence as his team dropped only five points to win the title.
-However midway into the following season, he began to miss games due to personal reasons which greatly affected Indera's chances to retain the title.
+However midway into the following season, he began to miss games for personal reasons which greatly affected Indera's chances to retain the title.
 He was last with the club in 2017.

-He is currently playing for the futsal team of Kasuka & Ar Rawda.
+He played for the futsal team of Kasuka & Ar Rawda in 2022.
+His team won the 2022 Piala Keputeraan title that September.